-Subscription-driven companies rely on renewals and upselling for up to 95 percent of their revenue.
+Subscription-driven companies rely on renewals and upselling for up to 95% of their revenue.

 While the exact nature of the customer success manager (CSM) position varies by company, its primary function is always the same: to increase customer retention, upsell, and handle referrals through proactive customer support.

-- ✔ Competitive salary: According to Glassdoor, the average annual compensation for CSMs is currently $81,414.
+Competitive salary: According to Glassdoor, the average annual compensation for CSMs is currently $65,000

-- ✔ Valuable experience: CSMs often interface directly with C-level executives.
+Valuable experience: CSMs often interface directly with C-level executives

-A significant number of employers also requested candidates with experience outside of customer service and account management.
+If you don’t have experience in customer service or account management, don’t stress out—a significant number of employers also request candidates with experience outside of those two fields.
 The preference for sales, consulting, or marketing experience indicates that some companies want CSMs who are more specialized so they can communicate with their clients more effectively.

 For example, employers seeking candidates with consulting experience may place a higher priority on client service skills and experience interfacing with executive clients, since those applicants are more likely to have accrued account management experience and exposure to C-level clients more quickly than applicants from other backgrounds.

-While similar to CRMs in a lot of way, CSM software is far more specialized around customer success.
+While similar to CRMs in a lot of ways, CSM software is far more specialized around customer success.
 CSM software helps businesses collect data to gather insight, monitor customer behavior, and engage with customers in a more holistic way.

 Advice for aspiring CSMs